TechnoVisual/Wireframe-Magazine/README.md

-# Wireframe Magazine Source Code Articles Writen by Mark Vanstone
+# Wireframe Magazine Source Code Articles Written by Mark Vanstone

 These listings are written as example games in Pygame Zero to reproduce the concepts of many popular retro games.